 Update: A previous version of this blog post said no more than 20% of the public said the U.S. spends too little on space exploration.
 Some data sources have conflicting data and we have updated our post to reflect the higher figure, at 22%.

-Benjamin Wormald is an Associate Digital Producer at the Pew Research Center.
+Benjamin Wormald is a web developer at Pew Research Center.